namel3ss-Ai/namel3ss/resources/books/learning_namel3ss_v0.1.0.md

 - User interfaces (pages) — declarative UIs containing titles, text, forms, tables and buttons that connect to your flows and records.
 - AI behaviour — profiles describing models, memory, tools and system prompts, and statements ( ask ai ) to call them.
 - Multi‑agent orchestration — structures for running multiple agents sequentially or in parallel, with guardrails and tracing.
-- Validation and explainable errors — comprehensive compile‑time and runtime validation with human‑friendly error messages.
+- Validation and explainable errors — comprehensive compile‑time and engine validation with human‑friendly error messages.

 Everything lives in a single .ai file that reads like a well‑structured specification. namel3ss is to the AI era what Python was to the web era — a language that makes building complex systems accessible to many.